guyberger/ZitchDog/README.md

 # ZitchDog
+Dogs come in all shapes and sizes.
+Dogs are man's best friend.
+Once a dog is referenced, it should be acknowledged.
-key logger to find a typing of "dog" (case-insensitive).
+This key logger will find any typing of "dog" (case-insensitive) and alert you about it.
+1:0.
 Inspired by How I Met Your Mother.

 Technical: